holochain-immersive/forum-happ/EXERCISES.md

 - Add the `PathToChannel` link type to the path to turn it into a `TypedPath`-
 - Call `.ensure()` with the typed path so that a path gets created for the given channel name.
 The path has to be of the form .

-5. Change the function `create_post` so that after the channel path gets created, it also creates a link from the entry hash of that channel path to the header hash of the created post.
+5. Change the function `create_post` so that after the channel path gets created, it also creates a link from the entry hash of that channel path to the action hash of the created post.

 - You'll need to add a new link type variant: `ChannelToPost`.

 6. Create a function `get_channel_posts` that receives a channel `String`, and returns a `Vec<ActionHash>` for all the posts that have been created in this in the given channel.
-The header hashes should be ordered by the time that they were created in descendant order (most recent ones first).
+The action hashes should be ordered by the time that they were created in descendant order (most recent ones first).

 7. Create a function `get_all_channels` that doesn't receive any input parameter, and returns a `Vec<String>` with the names of all the channels that have been created.